saeed-sufi/md/docker.md

 * Dont' use `:onbuild` versions of node images.

 * Always use `USER node` in your dockerfiles after `apt/apk` or `npm i -g` commands that require root user.
-But use it before regular `npm install` command so that you only give write permissions wherever your app really needs to have such permission.
+But use it before regular `npm install` command so that you only give write permissions wherever your app really needs to have such permissions.

 * After you set `User node`, only these 3 commands use this user to do their job: `RUN`, `Entrypoint` and `CMD`.
 Other commands do not respect this user.
-For example, the `WORKDIR` commands always uses the `root user` even if you've previously set the user to node.
+For example, the `WORKDIR` command always uses the `root user` even if you've previously set the user to node.
 The way to get around this problem of `WORKDIR` is: `RUN mkdir app && chown -R node:node`

 * By default `docker compose exec` set you as `node` user if it sees `USER node` in the Dockerfile.
 If you need to change this behaviour, do this: `docker compose exec -u root`.